rspamd/rspamd.com/doc/modules/dkim_signing.md

  * If envelope from address is not empty, the effective second level domain must match the MIME header From
  * If authenticated user is present, this should be suffixed with @domain where domain is what's seen is envelope/header From address
  * Selector and path to key are selected from domain-specific config if present, falling back to global config

+If using DKIM private keys stored in files, you need to ensure that Rspamd scanner processes (e.g. normal worker, controller or a proxy in self-scan mode) can **open** signing keys, so they should be accessible for the user `_rspamd` in the most of the cases.

 ## Configuration